 I grabbed a jar from the counter and looked at it.
 Candies from some of the most popular brands, in different shapes, their wrappers glittering like gold, filled up the jar to the brim.

 “Ah, you want some of this candy?”, she said.

 She gave me a handful as I gave her a few coins.
 She looked disappointed and frowned at me.

 “That’s not enough money.”, she picked back a few candies from my hands.

 As I turned around from the counter and started to the door.
 She said with a dull, uninterested tone of voice, “Come again…”

-I ran out and didn’t stop until I reached the bus stop where my mother had been waiting for me.
-As the bus arrived and we took our seats, I pulled off the wrapper on one of these candies and put it in my mouth.
-I gazed out the window at the landscape and for some reason, the candy tasted bitter to me.
+I ran out and didn’t stop until I reached home.
+As I reached my room, I pulled off the wrapper on one of these candies and put it in my mouth.
+I gazed out of the window at the landscape, and for some reason, the candy tasted bitter to me.